oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

     ![](https://bio.libretexts.org/@api/deki/files/967/Figure_03_05_03.jpg){ alight=left width=500 }
     </figure>

-    In a double stranded DNA molecule, the two strands run antiparallel to one another so that one strand runs 5′ to 3′ and the other 3′ to 5′.
+    In a double-stranded DNA molecule, the two strands run antiparallel to one another so that one strand runs 5′ to 3′ and the other 3′ to 5′.
     The phosphate backbone is located on the outside, and the bases are in the middle.
     Adenine forms hydrogen bonds (or base pairs) with thymine, and guanine base pairs with cytosine.